fredrickcm/Excel-Project-Data-Analytics-Job-Skills-Analysis-/README.md

 ## 📌 Introduction
 This **Data Jobs Salary Dashboard** was created to help job seekers explore salary trends across data-related roles and ensure they are being fairly compensated.

-The project is based on data from my **Excel course**, which focuses on building a strong foundation in data analysis using Excel.
+The project is based on data from my 2023 Job Postings availavle in the **DATASETS Folder**, which focuses on building a strong foundation in data analysis using Excel.
 The dataset includes detailed information on job titles, salaries, locations, and required skills, all visualized in an interactive dashboard .

 ---